-For 18 days on the Peace River, we lived like Yorkmen.
-We rowed and sailed our way down the ribbon of water, having stepped back in time and into the moccassins of 19th-century fur traders.
+For 18 days, we lived like Yorkmen.
+We rowed and sailed our way down the ribbon of water, having stepped back in time and into the moccasins of 19th-century fur traders.

-In June 2011, Flow North, in partnership with GeoTourism Canada, led the York boat expedition from Fort Dunvegan to Fort Vermilion, along the mighty Peace River in Northern Alberta.
-Flow North’s Teresa Griffith was the project manager and captain of the expedition, leading her capable crew of 4-6 people safely down the river.
+In June 2011, Flow North, in partnership with GeoTourism Canada, led a York boat expedition from Fort Dunvegan to Fort Vermilion, on the mighty Peace River in Northern Alberta.
+Flow North’s Teresa Griffith was the project manager and Captain of the expedition, leading her capable crew safely down the river.
 The crew were selected based on:

 And what a crew they were!
-Each one showed amazing skills, strength and endurance, along with the all-important a positive attitude.
+Each one showed amazing skills, strength and tenacity, along with the all-important a positive attitude.
 They all were hard-working, fun-loving, and adventure-seeking… everything a Yorkman should be!

 The York boat was constructed by North Woods Canoe Company Ltd of Cochrane, Alberta, based on historically accurate plans.
 It was completed in an amazing three-month timeframe.